oac-tree/oac-tree/issues.md

 ## UserInterface

-* Since the UserInterface is a shared object, make it threadsafe.
 * Provide input for scalar types (with enum passed) and a complex input type (from json?).
 * Provide non-virtual API for all scalar types, dispatching to a private virtual.
 * Start/EndSingleStep may require const Instruction pointer too.